Zondax/filecoin-signing-tools/examples/wasm_node/README.md

-# Filecoin Wasm ES modules
+# Filecoin Signing Tools Examples (WASM / JS)

-Example of ES module using wasm.
+## Prerequisites

-Also run test (without framework) in ES modules.
+You may want to run `make link_npm` in he root directory to link the local implementation to the tests.

-## NOTES
+## Run tests

-Don't forget to link with the library for development :
+WASM backend
 ```
-yarn link fcwasmsigner
+yarn test
 ```

-### Run tests
+Pure JS backend
 ```
-yarn test:integration
+yarn test:js
 ```